Mr. Clutch: Riley comes up big again, Braves win Game 3

 In Game 1 at Houston, he doubled in a run in the first inning to help spark a 6-2 victory.

-On Friday, he jumped on a cutter from rookie Luis Garcia, smoking it just inside the third-base bag — a huge blow in the first nail-biting game of the Series.
+On Friday, he jumped on the slider from rookie Luis Garcia, smoking it just inside the third-base bag — a major blow in the first nail-biting game of the series.

-The big hits just keep on coming for the 24-year-old cleanup hitter.
+The big hits just keep on coming for the 24-year-old cleanup batter.

+He knows a few more are needed to capture the ultimate prize.

+“There’s still some unfinished business,” Riley said.
+“I know they’ll bring it tomorrow, and we can get back after it.”

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports